Fantomas42/django-blog-zinnia/docs/settings.rst

 -----------------------
 **Default value:** ``''``

-String defining the base Model path for the Entry model.
+String defining the base model path for the Entry model.
 See :doc:`extending_entry_model` for more informations.

 ZINNIA_UPLOAD_TO